Arnazz10/wishify-to-do-dreams/README.md

-# 📝 To-Do App – Lovable Project
+# 📝 To-Do App – Lovable Projec

 Welcome to your **Lovable project** – a sleek and modern to-do app built with Vite, TypeScript, React, Tailwind CSS, and shadcn-ui.